heince/calcium_silicate/README.md

 # calcium_silicate
-get math combination possibility on supported size based on requested diameter and size
+get math combination possibility on supported thickness based on requested diameter and size